uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 For this FSA, the strings "aa" and "aabba" would be accepted, but "aaa" and "ar" wouldn't.
 By the way, notice that we often put inverted commas around strings to make it clear where they start and stop.
 Of course, the inverted commas aren't part of the strings.
-Notice that "r" always goes back to state 1 — if it ever occurs in the input then it's like a reset.
+Notice that "r" always goes back to state 1 &ndash; if it ever occurs in the input then it's like a reset.

 Sometimes you'll see an FSA referred to as a Finite State Machine, or FSM, and there are other closely related systems with similar names.
 We'll mention some later in the chapter.